 About the region

-The Berowra Valley National Park is a protected national park that is located in northern Sydney, New South Wales, Australia.
+The Berowra Valley National Park is a protected national park that is in northern Sydney, New South Wales, Australia.
 The 3,884-hectare national park is situated approximately 20 kilometres north-west of the Sydney central business district.
 Berowra Valley National Park is always open but may have to close at times due to poor weather or fire danger Crosslands Reserve is open 8am to 7.30pm during daylight savings and 9am to 5pm the rest of the year Barnetts Road Reserve and the lookout is closed from sunset to sunrise.

 Let someone know